License Plate Grant Funds Awarded for COVID-19 Recovery and Resiliency Projects

 Funds to support local and regional recovery efforts

 The Barnstable County License Plate Grant Program, funded by proceeds from the sale of Cape Cod and Islands specialty license plates, is intended to support regional priorities for economic development and achievement of long-term economic diversity and sustainability.
 This funding was made available to local or regional governmental or nonprofit agencies for projects that support recovery efforts from the COVID-19 pandemic and resiliency to such impacts in the future.
-Projects proposed were required to address a documented impact of the pandemic and align with and support implementation of the region’s Comprehensive Economic Development Strategy (CEDS).
+Projects proposed were required to address an economic impact of the pandemic and align with and support implementation of the region’s Comprehensive Economic Development Strategy (CEDS).